nnyase/SQL-data-analysis-ecommerce/README.md

  <h2>SQL and Tableau analysis of the Olist Ecommerce.<h2>
 <h3>Look at powerpoint for summary of analysis <a href="https://github.com/nnyase/SQL-data-analysis-ecommerce/blob/main/powerpoint%20sql%20analysis.pdf"> Powerpoint Summary </a> <h3>
-<h3>Look at OLIST data analysis.sql for all SQL queries [SQL Queries](https://github.com/nnyase/SQL-data-analysis-ecommerce/blob/main/Olist%20Data%20Analysis.sql)<h3>
+<h3>Look at OLIST data analysis.sql for all SQL queries <a href = "https://github.com/nnyase/SQL-data-analysis-ecommerce/blob/main/Olist%20Data%20Analysis.sql"> SQL Queries </a> <h3>

 <h3>Example of Query and table<h3>